Lawrence rallies Jaguars from 27 down to beat Chargers 31-30

 Lawrence was downright dreadful to begin Jacksonville’s first playoff game since losing in the 2017 AFC title game.
 He became the third quarterback in the Super Bowl era to throw four interceptions in the first half of a playoff game, joining Detroit’s Gary Danielson and Denver’s Craig Morton.

-The Jaguars became the first team in the Super Bowl era to win a playoff game with a turnover differential of minus-5 or worse.
-Teams with that margin had been 0-19.
+“I didn’t have a choice,” Lawrence said.
+“These guys have sacrificed way too much for me to be the reason we lose an opportunity.”

+“Let me tell you something, man.
+I think from playing football, watching football, I know a lot of quarterbacks would’ve folded in that situation that he went through,” Jaguars receiver Zay Jones said.
+“For him just to be as poised and composed as he was, it showed another side of who we have on this team.
+I mean, that guy right there, standing right there, that’s a special man.”

-Lawrence misfired early and often and started getting booed long before halftime.
+He wasn’t early.
+Lawrence misfired on 12 of his first 16 throws and started getting booed long before halftime.
 His confidence seemed shot.
 His swagger appeared gone.
 All the progress he made in his first season with coach Doug Pederson looked like it would be flushed in the team’s finale.

-But Lawrence never wavered.
-He connected with Evan Engram, Marvin Jones, Zay Jones and Christian Kirk for touchdowns that increasingly raised the team’s belief in its quarterback and its comeback.

 Lawrence added one of the biggest plays when he jumped for a 2-point conversion with 5:25 to play that made it 30-28 — and put the Jaguars in position to win instead of tie.